lf-lang/lf-demos/simulation/README.md

 A common situation is that Lingua Franca program needs to interact with an external simulation engine such as Mujoco, Carla, Modelica, or some other simulator.
 LF is a timed language, and so are those simulators, making it desirable to coordinate the advancement of time in the two programs.

+## Prerequisites

+This demo depends on the [mujoco-c library](https://github.com/lf-lang/mujoco-c), which you can install using [lingo](https://github.com/lf-lang/lingo) by running `lingo build` in this directory.

+In addition, to get these demos to compile, you will need to install openSSL, Paho, and Mosquitto, as explained in the [mujoco-c library README file](https://github.com/lf-lang/mujoco-c/README.md).

 ## Patterns

 There are (at least) four patterns that you could use.
 Which to pick depends on the goals and the capabilities of the simulator.